Windsor (Google Maps Location)

 April 7, 2007

-Luckily for him – because he really wanted to hit this particular museum (seriously, after I soloed the Edward E. King Museum of Tobacco and Aviation, he mentioned that he wanted to be sure to see the other tobacco museum in the state) since a previous visit without him to the park where the museum stands was a partial failure.
+Luckily for him – because he really wanted to hit this particular museum.
+Seriously, after I soloed the Edward E. King Museum of Tobacco and Aviation, he mentioned that he wanted to be sure to see another tobacco museum in the state.

 Right.
 The woman’s name was Marian Nielsen and she was wonderful.
-(Just look at the enjoyment here on Damian’s face.)
 The Luddy/Taylor Museum was more or less hers to run and keep up, and her pride was evident at every display.
 The one room museum area had multiple displays tracing tobacco farming from colonial days through today.
 Way back in the colonial days, farmers here grew nasty ol’ broadleaf tobacco plants, which was fine for smoking back then I guess.
-Then one day, someone noticed the plants grown on Sumatra were much nicer and they planted those seeds in the fertile CT River Valley.
+Then one day, someone noticed the plants grown on Sumatra were much nicer so they planted those seeds in the fertile CT River Valley.

 When they grew, the leaves got sunburnt and thick and veiny and the tobacco wasn’t good at all.
 Hmmm, what to do.
 Someone thought to cover the plants in cotton cheesecloth after noticing the growing season in Sumatra was cloudy.
 Voila!
 Not only did the covering protect the plants, but it raised the humidity under the tent and kept out bugs – basically mimicking Sumatra without the pests.
 The plants grew beautifully and the leaves were supple and perfect.